Auguste Henri Brincourt

 Auguste Henri Brincourt (June 25, 1823 - August 10, 1909) was a General of the French Army.
 He notably served during the French Intervention in Mexico and the Franco-Prussian War and was a recipient of the Grand Cross of the Légion d'honneur.

+Brincourt enrolled in the École spéciale militaire de Saint-Cyr in 1841, and graduated in 1843.
+He took part in the Second Italian War of Independence and was wounded at the Battle of Solferino in 1859.
+In August 1865, Brincourt led a force of 2,500 men into northern Mexico with the objective of driving Benito Juárez out of Mexico, resulting in the capture of Chihuahua.
+Brincourt led an infantry brigade of the Imperial Guard during the Franco-Prussian war in 1870 and 1871.